mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/TIM/TIM_TimeBase/readme.txt

 SystemCoreClock is set to 48 MHz for STM32F0xx Devices.

-The auto-reload (ARR) is calculated to get a time base period of 100ms, meaning that initial time base frequency is 10 Hz.
+The auto-reload (ARR) is calculated to get a timebase period of 100ms, meaning that initial timebase frequency is 10 Hz.
-ARR = (TIM2 counter clock / time base frequency) - 1
+ARR = (TIM2 counter clock / timebase frequency) - 1
 ARR = (TIM2 counter clock / 10) - 1

 Update interrupts are enabled.
 Within the update interrupt service routine pin PA.05 (connected to LED2 on board STM32F072RB-Nucleo RevC) is toggled.

-User push-button can be used to modify the time base period from 100 ms to 1 s in 100 ms steps.
+User push-button can be used to modify the timebase period from 100 ms to 1 s in 100 ms steps.
 To do so, every time User push-button is pressed, the autoreload register (ARR) is updated.
 In up-counting update event is generated at each counter overflow (when the counter reaches the auto-reload value).

-Finally the time base frequency is calculated as follows: time base frequency = TIM2 counter clock /((PSC + 1)*(ARR + 1)*(RCR + 1))
+Finally the timebase frequency is calculated as follows: timebase frequency = TIM2 counter clock /((PSC + 1)*(ARR + 1)*(RCR + 1))

 @par Directory contents